PufferFinance/PufferPool/docs/PufferProtocol.md

 function skipProvisioning(bytes32 moduleName) external
 ```

 Skips provisioning of a validator, making the next node in the queue the next node to provision.
 Returns the skipped validator's bond back to the NoOp.
+This function is used in the event that a validator's deposit message is invalid or Guardians failed to receive custody

 *Effects*:
 * Changes the status of the skipped validator node to SKIPPED